 According to historical records, Hemlock and White Pine were the dominant trees in the Ottawa Valley and both were logged extensively.
 But only the thick bark at the bottom of the old growth Hemlock trees was used for its high tannin content in curing leather; the rest of the tree was discarded as waste.

 Finding a healthy regenerating forest of Hemlock is becoming rare.
 The tree is under threat from climate change, deer, and a foreign pest.
 Hot dry summers with extended drought stress the trees.
 Expoding White-Tailed Deer populations decimate seedlings.
 Woolly Adelgid, an introduced Asian aphid-like insect that is moving into Ontario, kills the tree by feeding at the base of its needles, depriving it of nutrients.
 The Eastern Hemlock Project in iNaturalist is tracking the spread of Woolly Adelgid (Adelges tsugae), which is most easily observed from March through April as white, cottony egg sacks in the needles at the terminal end of branches.

 Hemlock’s preference for cool, moist, undisturbed interior forest conditions means it’s now more prevalent outside of Ottawa.
 Large, mature trees can be found at Gillies Grove, Blakeney Rapids, Shaw Woods, the Riverside Trail (Almonte), and Gatineau Park.
-Within City of Ottawa boundaries you can find large specimens in the greenbelt at Bell Centennial Woods and Alan Gordon Triangle, and at Trillium Woods along Shirley’s Brook by the bridge, Billberry Creek in Orleans, and in Fitzroy Provincial Park.
+Within City of Ottawa boundaries you can find large specimens in the greenbelt at Bell Centennial Woods and Alan Gordon Acadian Forest, and at Trillium Woods along Shirley’s Brook by the bridge, Billberry Creek in Orleans, and in Fitzroy Provincial Park.